-On or about February 27, 2020, the Company received notice that three former employees had filed a complaint with OSHA regarding alleged wrongful termination of employment in 2019, seeking backpay, frontpay and other compensatory damages (for mental anguish and reputational harm) as well as interest and legal fees and costs.
-We believe that those terminations were lawful and intend to vigorously defend the complaint.
+On or about February 27, 2020, the Company received notice that three former employees had filed a complaint with the U.S. Department of Labor - Occupational Safety and Health Administration ("OSHA") regarding alleged wrongful termination of employment in 2019, seeking backpay, frontpay and other compensatory damages, as well as interest and legal fees and costs.
+On April 10, 2020, the Company filed its reply to the complaint, and believes that those terminations were appropriate and lawful and is vigorously defending the complaint.

-From time to time, we are involved in lawsuits, claims, investigations and proceedings that arise in the ordinary course of business.
-We maintain insurance to mitigate losses related to certain risks.
-There are no matters pending or threatened that we expect to have a material adverse impact on our business, results of operations, financial condition or cash flow.
+From time to time, we are involved in claims, investigations and proceedings that arise in the ordinary course of business.
+There are no matters pending that we expect to have a material adverse impact on our business, results of operations, financial condition or cash flows.